GeertJohan/yubigo/readme.md

 This project is licensed under a Simplified BSD license.
 Please read the [LICENSE file][license].

 #### Todo
- - parallel connection
- - removing the usage of a map in Verify()
- - test files
+ - Test files
- - more documentation
+ - More documentation
+ - Getters/Setters for some options on the YubiAuth object.

 ### Installation